dgroomes/lucene-playground/simple/README.md

 ## Overview

-This demo is vaguely similar [Lucene's official tutorial](https://lucene.apache.org/core/9_2_0/demo/index.html), but it's even smaller in scope.
+This demo is vaguely similar to [Lucene's official tutorial](https://lucene.apache.org/core/9_2_0/demo/index.html), but it's even smaller in scope.
 Study the code, and experiment with it!